When is Debt Consolidation a Good Idea?

 You have trouble paying bills on time

-People struggle to make on-time monthly payments for a wide variety of reasons.
+People struggle to make monthly payments on time for a wide variety of reasons.

 You feel overwhelmed by debt